Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: SISO Systems Equipped with Envelope Detectors

 \end{enumerate}

 \end{Proposition}

 Proposition \ref{Prop:2} is an extension of the properties shown in the proof of Theorem \ref{th:1}.
 We provide a brief justification of each property in the following.
-Property 1 follows by the fact that the number of codewords in $\mathcal{C}$ is equal to the number of roots of $f_{j,k}, j\in [n_q], k\in [\ell-1]$ plus one (e.g., see Figure \ref{fig:code}).
-Property 2 and 6 follow by a similar argument as Equation \eqref{eq:lim} in proof of Proposition \ref{Prop:1}.
-Properties 3 and 5 follow by the fact that each root of $f_{j,k}, j\in [n_q], k\in [\ell-1]$ corresponds to a value transition in the output of exactly one of the ADCs (since the roots are not repeated) and at each transition the value changes either one unit up or down since in the input crosses one threshold at a time at its value is changed continuously.
+Property 1 follows by the fact that the number of codewords in $\mathcal{C}$ is one more than the number of roots of $f_{j,k}, j\in [n_q], k\in [\ell-1]$.
+Property 2 follows from the fact that as $y\to \pm\infty$, its absolute value becomes asymptotically large.
+Property 6 follows from the facts that i) $n_q$ ADCs with $\ell$ output levels cannot output more than $\ell^{n_q}$ distinct outputs, ii) the number of roots cannot exceed $(\ell-1)n_q2^{\delta}$, and iii) the first and last decision regions have the same ADC outputs.
+Properties 3 and 5 follow by the fact that each root of $f_{j,k}, j\in [n_q], k\in [\ell-1]$ corresponds to a value transition in the output of exactly one of the ADCs (since the roots are not repeated) and at each transition the value changes either one unit up or down since in the input crosses one threshold at a time and its value is changed continuously.
 Property 4 follows by the fact that the transition count at each position is equal to the number of roots of $f_{j,k}, k\in [\ell-1]$ for a fixed $j\in [n_q]$.

 As a step towards characterizing capacity when $\ell>2,\delta>1$, we first study the capacity region for systems with one-bit ADCs, i.e., $\ell=2,\delta>1$.
 To this end, we prove two useful propositions.
 The first one shows that given an ordered set $\mathcal{C}$ satisfying the properties in Proposition \ref{Prop:2} and a sequence of real numbers $(r_1,r_2,\cdots,r_{\gamma})$ satisfying the properties in Proposition \ref{prop:1.5}, one can always construct a quantizer whose associated code is equal to $\mathcal{C}$ and whose roots sequence is $(r_1,r_2,\cdots,r_{\gamma})$.
 The second proposition provides conditions under which there exists a code satisfying the properties in Proposition \ref{Prop:2}.
-The proof ideas follow techniques used in study of balanced and locally balanced gray codes \cite{bhat1996balanced,bykov2016locally}.
+The proof follows by construction, using techniques in balanced and locally balanced Gray codes \cite{bykov2016locally}.
+The constructive proof is detailed in \cite{Shirani_JSTSP_2022}.
 Combining the two results allows us to characterize the necessary and sufficient conditions for existence of quantizers with desirable properties.